The Lover in His Fullness

 As you can imagine, these are unhelpful, disruptive beliefs to carry around with you as an adult.
 For one thing, they prevent you from developing connections.
 For another, they promote addictive behaviour, emotional pain, grief, unhappiness and perhaps (going the opposite way) a sense of stoicism, a belief that “I don’t need anyone, I’m fine just the way I am, and that’s OK with me.”
 What a painful position to take in life!

 The great news is you don’t have to tolerate this any longer.

-By exploring your Lover archetype you can become attuned to the mysterious forces that underlie your everyday existence.
-You can come to understand the archetype which fuels your spirituality, feeds your creativity, and allows you to play and enjoy your sensuality.
+By exploring your Lover archetype you can come to understand the archetype which fuels your spirituality, feeds your creativity, and allows you to play and enjoy your sensuality.

 And your Lover controls things well beyond your basic pleasures like sex and food.
 Your inner Lover craves a life of meaning and purpose, and in its quest for purpose it seeks to become boundless and unconstrained.

 In some ways, this expansiveness fuels the energy of your King, your Warrior and your Magician.
 As your Lover seeks to be unconstrained and lose himself in another, he provides a sense of power and energy to your King, Warrior and Magician.
 This energy drives your entire being into the world in a masculine way.

 Addictions such as shopping, hoarding, drink, sex, porn, drugs – they’re all the shadow of the Lover seeking happiness, seeking solace, seeking some soothing for the pain which lies deep below.

 We somehow colluded with a vision of men given to us by false Kings who taught us to be detached from our feelings so that we could go into battle and be slaughtered without feeling our pain.

 We can only heal by feeling the pleasure and sensuality of life, by feeling the sensuality and joy of living in a healthy body.